 Following the report of an incident of domestic abuse, by mid-day on the next school day the school’s Key Adult will be informed that the child or young person has been involved in a domestic incident.
 This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child.

-At Harwood Park Primary School our Key Adults are Mrs A Davies, Mrs Longworth-Smith and Mrs McArthur.
+At Harwood Park Primary School our Key Adults are Mrs A Davies, Miss Webb, Mrs Longworth-Smith and Mrs McArthur.

 The Child Exploitation and Online Protection (CEOP) Centre has created the ‘Think U Know’ website, which offers child-friendly information about staying safe on the internet.
 CEOP's e-safety resources can be downloaded here: